Blue Stahli

-Blue Stahli is an American electronic rock project by Bret Autrey.
-Blue Stahli has appeared in a number of movie trailers, shows and games.
+Blue Stahli is an American electronic rock music project by Bret Autrey.
+Blue Stahli has released nine studio albums (four of which are instrumental) and his music has appeared in a number of movie trailers, shows and games.
+Additionally, he composes music for video games.

 History

-Musical beginnings and VOXiS (1997–2006)
+Precursors and VOXiS (1997–2006)

 Autrey started music at a young age, learning through the use of an old beat up piano he had rescued from a dump.
 He worked through 3 years of piano lessons, by mimicking his neighbor and playing the melodies by ear.
-During this same time, he had become interested in sampling and programming music using DOS's Impulse Tracker.
+During this same time, he had become interested in sampling and programming music using Impulse Tracker for MS-DOS.
 Later he received lessons from a friend for guitar, and would play along to music such as Queen's soundtrack to Flash Gordon.
 He has played in a band as the guitarist, fronted by drag queens; as well as joining a burlesque troupe as a DJ to their shows.

-Autrey used his self-taught musical skills alongside Collin Landis to enter a demo-tape titled Mainframe into Flaming Fish Music.
-Once on the label the duo, aided by brother of Collin, Shawn Lanis (Virocity) produced (under VOXiS:MACHINA, and later VOXiS) Lullabies in 1998.
+Self-taught in music, Autrey and Collin Landis entered a demo-tape titled Mainframe into Flaming Fish Music.
+Once on the label, the duo, aided by brother of Collin, Shawn Lanis (Virocity) produced (under VOXiS:MACHINA, and later VOXiS) Lullabies in 1998.
 Later in 2006, released as VOXiS, was the debut album Darkeworld: Project One.
 The release was aimed for summer 2001, but complications pushed the album back 5 years.
-Darkeworld features various collections of songs, demos, and experiments through the years 2000 to 2006, being re-released through FiXT in 2007 prior to his signing on as Blue Stahli.
+Darkeworld features various collections of songs, demos, and experiments through the years 2000 to 2006, being re-released through FiXT in 2007.

-Klayton (of Celldweller; co-founder of the FiXT Music label) discovered Blue Stahli in 2007 through a remix contest for "Own Little World", titled as the "Remorse Code remix".
-After he was signed he relocated to Detroit, the residence of the FiXT Music label and its studios.